 The objectives of this paper are to implement an automated temperature-based model of ET (SEBAL) using only global climate grids and remote sensing (MODIS) data as input, and to compare SEBAL ET with ET from both ET measured at eddy flux correlation towers and the global MOD16 dataset for different irrigated crops.
 The primary research questions are:

-1. How do weekly and seasonal estimates of ET from MOD16 and SEBAL compare in irrigated areas?
+1. How do weekly and seasonal ET estimates from MOD16 and SEBAL compare in irrigated areas?

 2. Do the differences in ET estimated using MOD16 and SEBAL relate to growth stage of the crop and/or land surface wetness?